lingyoumax/QAsystem-NLPT-WS2023/QA_finetune/readme.md

 # QA fintuen using Qwen-7B-Chat[^1]
-## 1. Model Processing Flow
+## 1. Dataset optimization
-### I. Data set processing
+### I. Generation of more data sets：
-- a.Generation of more data sets：Use the self instuct[^2] method to generate the data set using the QA seed library we concocted.But in contrast to the generation for generic domains used in the original approach, we set the INSTRUCTION to the relevant statement segment, the INPUT to the different types of questions, and the OUTPUT to the corresponding answers.
+Use the self instuct[^2] method to generate the data set using the QA seed library we concocted.But in contrast to the generation for generic domains used in the original approach, we set the INSTRUCTION to the relevant statement segment, the INPUT to the different types of questions, and the OUTPUT to the corresponding answers.
 Similarly it is also categorized into judgmental and non-judgmental questions.
+### II.MoDS filter dataset
-- b.Using the MoDS[^3] method to filter out higher quality datasets.
+Using the MoDS[^3] method to filter out higher quality datasets.

+## 2.Model training
-### II. supervised fine-tuning
+### II. supervised fine-tuning(SFT folder)
-- a.
-We used the enhanced dataset obtained earlier to accomplish this step of fine-tuning.
+- a.We used the enhanced dataset obtained earlier to accomplish this step of fine-tuning.
 - b.Quantization at model load due to resource issues
 - c.Compared to full fine-tuning, we use the adapter[^4] approach which is less memory intensive and more efficient.
+- d.To enhance generalization capabilities, we use NEFTune[^5].
-### III.Reward model
+### III.Reward model fine-tuning(Reward folder)
 - **Waiting for completion**
 ### IV.
-PPO
+PPO (PPO folder)
 - **Waiting for completion**

 ## 2.Environment Configuration